 Disclosure: This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 This post also contains affiliate links.

 Pretty Much All “Non-Stick” Inside Small Kitchen Appliances are Toxic

-When you hear “non-stick” it’s typically referring to food contact surfaces that have been coated with perfluorinated chemicals or PFAS like PFOA.
-These synthetic chemicals appear to give products an edge with the promise of easier cleaning, stain and grease resistance, and a no-mess, no-fuss type of surface.
+When you hear “non-stick” it’s typically referring to food contact surfaces that have been coated with perfluorinated chemicals or PFAS.
+These synthetic chemicals appear to give products an edge with the promise of easy cleanup, stain and grease resistance, and a no-mess, no-fuss type of surface tray.